-- A. Except as otherwise specified, outpatient hospital services for all hospitals except Indian Health Services will be reimbursed under a prospective payment methodology as follows: - 1.
-Medicaid Outpatient Prospective Payment System (OPPS), Ambulatory Payment Classification (APC) Groups

-Outpatient hospital services will be reimbursed on a predetermined fee-for-service basis.
-The parameters published annually in the Code of Federal Regulations (CFR) (national APC weights, APC group assignments and Medicare fees) and MS Medicaid OPPS status indicators, will be used by the Division of Medicaid (DOM) in calculating these predetermined rates and will be updated July 1 of each year.

-- a.
-The Medicaid OPPS fees, including Clinical Diagnostic Laboratory OPPS fees, are calculated using 100% of the applicable APC relative weight or the payment rate for codes listed in the Medicare outpatient Addendum B effective as of January 1 of each year as published by the Centers for Medicare and Medicaid Services (CMS).
-Codes with no applicable APC relative weight or Medicare payment rate established in Addendum B are reimbursed using the applicable MS Medicaid fee effective July 1 of each year, multiplied by the units (when applicable).
+- A. Outpatient hospital services for all hospitals except Indian Health Services and Rural hospitals that have fifty (50) or fewer licensed beds who opt to not be reimbursed using the prospective payment methodology will be reimbursed using the Medicaid Outpatient Prospective Payment System (OPPS), Ambulatory Payment Classification (APC) Groups effective as of July 1, 2021: - Outpatient hospital services will be reimbursed on a predetermined fee-for-service basis.
+The parameters published annually in the Code of Federal Regulations (CFR) (national APC weights, APC group assignments and Medicare fees) and MS Medicaid OPPS status indicators, will be used by the Division of Medicaid (DOM) in calculating these predetermined rates and will be effective July 1, 2021. - a.
+The Medicaid OPPS fees, including Clinical Diagnostic Laboratory OPPS fees, are calculated using 100% of the applicable APC relative weight or the payment rate for codes listed in the Medicare outpatient Addendum B effective as of January 1, 2021, as published by the Centers for Medicare and Medicaid Services (CMS).
+Codes with no applicable APC relative weight or Medicare payment rate established in Addendum B are reimbursed using the applicable MS Medicaid fee effective July 1, 2021, multiplied by the units (when applicable).
 No retroactive adjustments will be made.
-The MS Medicaid OPPS fee schedule is set and updated each year as of July 1 and is effective for services provided on or after that date.
+The MS Medicaid OPPS fee schedule is set as of July 1,2021 and is effective for services provided on or after that date.
 All fees are published on the agency's website at medicaid.ms.gov/providers/fee-schedules-and-rates/. - b.
 The Medicaid conversion factor used by DOM is the SFY18 Jackson, MS Medicare conversion factor.
 This conversion factor is used for all APC groups and for all hospitals.
 Each APC rate equals the Medicare Addendum B specific relative weight at 100% multiplied by the Medicaid conversion factor, with the exception of observation fee which is reimbursed using a MS Medicaid fee.
 Except as otherwise noted in the plan, MS c.
 Subject to documentation of medical necessity, in addition to any Medicaid covered service received during observation in an outpatient hospital setting, DOM will pay an hourly fee for each hour of observation exceeding seven (7) hours, up to a maximum of twenty-three (23) hours (i.e., the maximum payment will be sixteen (16) hours times the hourly fee).